FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Experimental Setup and Results

 \subsection{Case Study}

 A further strength of FusionDTI to enable explainability, which is critical for drug design efforts, is the visualisation of each token's contribution to the final prediction through cross-attention maps.
-To compare with the DrugBAN model, we examine three identical pairs of DTI from the Protein Data Bank (PDB)~\citep{berman2007worldwide}: (EZL - 6QL2~\citep{kazokaite2019engineered}, 9YA - 5W8L~\citep{rai2017discovery} and EJ4 - 4N6H~\citep{fenalti2014molecular}).
-As shown in Table~\ref{tab:case}, our proposed model predicts additional binding sites (in bold) evidenced by PDB~\citep{berman2007worldwide} in comparison to the DrugBAN model.
-For instance, to predict the interaction of the drug EZL with the target 6QL2, our proposed model using BertViz~\citep{vig-2019-multiscale} highlights potential binding sites as illustrated in Figure~\ref{fig:case sample}.
-Our CAN module is effective in capturing fine-grained binding information at the token level.
+To compare with the DrugBAN model, we examine three identical pairs of DTI from the Protein Data Bank (PDB)~\citep{berman2007worldwide}: (EZL - 6QL2~\citep{kazokaite2019engineered}, 9YA - 5W8L~\citep{rai2017discovery} and EJ4 - 4N6H~\citep{fenalti2014molecular}), which are excluded from the training data.
+As shown in Table~\ref{tab:case}, our proposed model predicts more binding sites existing in the PDB~\citep{berman2007worldwide} (in bold) by ranking the binding sites shown in the attention map.
+For instance, to predict the interaction of the drug EZL with the target 6QL2, our proposed model using BertViz~\citep{vig-2019-multiscale} highlights potential binding sites as illustrated in Figure~\ref{fig:case_sample}.
+Specifically, our CAN module is effective in capturing fine-grained binding information at the token level, as we have successfully predicted the novel binding between Gln92 and the benzothiazole ring~\citep{di2008carbonic}.
 In particular, we address the lack of structural information on protein sequences by employing the SA vocabulary, which matches each residue to a corresponding 3D feature via Foldseek~\citep{van2024fast}.
 This study highlights the effectiveness of FusionDTI in enhancing performance on the DTI task, thereby supporting more targeted and efficient drug development efforts.
-In Section 6.5 of the Appendix, we present three pairs of prediction visualisations.
+In Appendix~\ref{subsec:case_study}, we further investigate ten DTI pairs in non-small cell lung cancer (NSCLC) from PDB~\citep{waliany2025evolution}, highlighting predicted binding residues.